Best Laser Pointer Under $150 (2026): Real Performance, No Fake Specs

 Do I need safety goggles for a $150 laser pointer?

 Yes.
-At the power levels in this guide (1W-6W), reflections from shiny surfaces can cause permanent eye damage faster than your blink reflex.
+At the power levels in this guide (1.6W blue to visible green), reflections from shiny surfaces can cause permanent eye damage faster than your blink reflex.
 Wavelength-matched laser safety glasses are essential.
 Every product recommended here includes protective goggles.

 Why do some green laser pointers stop working in the cold?